October 2023 Daily Guides by Dr. Ernest Holmes and Rev. Dr. Jesse Jennings

 Each day brings two quotes from various wisdom teachers, a personal guide from the author’s life and a powerful affirmation.
 This daily inspiration has impacted generations of readers.

-In case you don’t subscribe, here’s an example of what you’re missing.
+In case you don’t subscribe, here’s an example for you to enjoy:

 Quotes